-- Understanding and using applications. - >> Using Information and Communication Technology (ICT) to solve problems. - Analysing, designing, implementing, testing and evaluating ICT systems, ensuring that they are fit for purpose. - >> Understanding the implications of technology in society, including social, economic and ethical uses. - >> Awareness of the ways ICT can help in home, learning and work environments.
+- >> Understanding and using applications. - b Using Information and Communication Technology (ICT) to solve problems. - >> Analysing, designing, implementing, testing and evaluating ICT systems, ensuring that they are fit for purpose. - >> Understanding the implications of technology in society, including social, economic and ethical uses. - >> Awareness of the ways ICT can help in home, learning and work environments.

-- Types and components of computer systems
+- >> Types and components of computer systems

-- Input and output devices
+- ▶▶ Input and output devices

-- Storage devices and media
+- >> Storage devices and media

 - >> Networks and the effects of using them

-- >> The effects of using ICT applications
+- ▶ The effects of using ICT applications

-- >> The systems life cycle
+- ▶▶ The systems life cycle

 - Safety and security

 - Document production

 - Data manipulation

 - Presentations

-- b Spreadsheets
+- Data analysis

 - Website authoring

-Externally Assessed Paper 1: Theory (1 hour 30 mins) - (40%)
+Paper 1: Theory (2 hours) - (40%)